k2view-academy/K2View-Academy/articles/39_fabric_catalog/01_catalog_overview.md

 The Discovery results are presented in a new Catalog application, which allows to:

 - Display the Catalog data model as a tree and navigate through its elements.
-- View the Catalog’s elements properties and manually edit them, if needed.
+- View the Catalog’s elements properties and edit them manually, if needed.
-- Support multiple Catalog versions and the versions comparison.
+- Support multiple Catalog versions and their comparison.
 - Search any node by keywords or additional advanced search parameters.
 - View and modify the profiling rules.